Saborsko: History

 Saborsko is first mentioned in the Modruš Feudal Law in 1486.

+After the Invasion of Yugoslavia, relations between the Italians and the Ustaša were tense, but Saborsko was marked by more such tension than most areas, to the extent that on the 28th and 29 April 1941 the Italians detained 6 Ustaše.

+On 1–7 and 8 September, Partisans destroyed about 8 km of railway between the Blato-Lička Jesenica and Javornik stations.
+They burned 4 railway guardposts between Blato and Lička Jesenica and destroyed the water pump in Lička Jesenica.
+Italian railway guard troops engaged the Partisans in a 2 day battle.
+The Partisans killed 1 and wounded 8.
+After the Partisans left, it was estimated the repairs would take several days.

 In World War II, the Chetniks killed 48 civilians in Saborsko, including seven boys and girls.

 In the Croatian War of Independence, Croatian troops defended Saborsko for several months until falling in November 1991, after the JNA and nearly 1000 members of paramilitary groups broke the defences, armed with nine military aircraft, 43 tanks, howitzers and a dozen MRL's.
 The assault destroyed several homes and the Parish Church.
 The Yugoslav forces executed the Saborsko massacre, in which 29 civilians were killed.
 A total of 48 citizens of Saborsko were killed in 1991.

 The rate at which refugees returned after the war was slow, due to the lack of housing, jobs, and the danger of mines.
 At first, only the elderly people returned.
 The Croatian Government began the rebuilding of family homes and common buildings, including the Parish Church.
 Even so, few families have returned, especially those with children.